junxit/us-congress-bills-115/bill.md

 ## § 7.
 Customer experience scorecard report

-- **(a)** *In general* Not later than 15 months after the date of enactment of this Act, and annually thereafter for 10 years, the Comptroller General of the United States shall make publicly available and submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Oversight and Government Reform of the House of Representatives a scorecard report assessing the quality of services provided to the public by each covered agency.
+- **(a)** *In general* Not later than 15 months after the date on which all covered agencies have submitted the first annual reports to the Director required under section 6(d)(1), and every 2 years thereafter until the date that is 10 years after such date, the Comptroller General of the United States shall make publicly available and submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Oversight and Government Reform of the House of Representatives a scorecard report assessing the data collected and reported by the covered agencies.
 - **(b)** *Contents* The report required under subsection (a) shall include—
   - **(1)** a summary of the information required to be published by covered agencies under section 6(d); and
-  - **(2)** an analysis of administrative and legislative barriers to improving service delivery by covered agencies.
+  - **(2)** a description of how each covered agency will use the voluntary feedback received by the covered agency to improve service delivery.